-Like all the luxury cruise ships in the Silversea fleet, Silver Muse is all-inclusive.
-Once you get onboard there is no need to pay for anything else.
+Like all the luxurious ships in the Silversea Cruises fleet, Silver Muse is all-inclusive.
+Indeed, Silversea have inclusions like no other cruise line.

-Your cruise fare includes dining in all but two of the restaurants.
-Only the specialty restaurants La Dame and Kaiseki have a supplement (US$60 per person).
+Your cruise fare also includes dining in all but two speciality restaurants: La Dame and Kaiseki have a supplement (US$60 per person).

 Also included in the cruise fare are specialty teas and coffees.